 - The Platinum Card® from American Express (Review): $695 annual fee (Rates & Fees) – good for travel benefits

 - Delta SkyMiles® Reserve American Express Card (Review): $550 annual fee (Rates & Fees) – good for traveling Delta Air Lines in particular

-- Amex Blue Cash Preferred® Card from American Express (Review): $0 introductory annual fee for the first year, then $95 annual fee – great for groceries and gas
+- Blue Cash Preferred® Card from American Express (Review): $0 introductory annual fee for the first year, then $95 annual fee (Rates & Fees) – great for groceries and gas

 - Or take a look at the full selection of Amex cards

 Credit Card and Other Loan Benefits for US Active Military and Veterans

-For many years veterans of the US military have been thanked for their selfless service with various benefits, discounts, and privileges for a range of services and products.
-Every year countless military veterans take advantage of various programs offered by the US government.
+For many years, servicemembers and veterans of the US military have been thanked for their selfless service with various benefits, discounts, and privileges for a range of services and products.
+Every year countless military servicemembers and veterans take advantage of various programs offered by the US government.
 These programs range from healthcare and insurance policies to education and employment assistance.

 The Servicemembers Civil Relief Act of 2003 (“SCRA”), previously called the Soldiers’ and Sailors’ Civil Relief Act of 1940, has proven to be of great benefit to those active in the military.
-The SCRA aims to relieve financial and legal stress on active duty military members by reducing interest rates, providing assistance with loans and leases, and preventing adverse actions being taken, such as foreclosure or eviction, while in service.
+The SCRA aims to relieve financial and legal stress on active duty military members by reducing interest rates, providing assistance with loans and leases, and preventing adverse actions from being taken, such as foreclosure or eviction, while in service.

-These benefits can prove priceless when considering the effects one foreclosure or default can have on your credit.
-Mentioned below are some of the main perks offered by the SCRA and how they, when taken advantage of, can help lighten the financial burden while in service.
+These benefits can prove priceless when you consider the effects just one foreclosure or default can have on your credit.
+Mentioned below are some of the main perks offered by the SCRA and how, when taken advantage of, they can help lighten the financial burden while in service.